How To Combat Scottish Rain

 Scottish Riverbank Comradery

 Some of the most amazing people are to be found on the Scottish salmon rivers who've been drawn there by the same invisible force that got you there.
 Personally I've met and entertained thousands of them over the decades and the more I reflect back on that mega busy period of my life the more I realise that was the best time of all.
-Nothing beats the comradery in Scottish salmon fishing nor the buzz of building up your fly rod on a fishing day where you can sense the chances are spot on for salmon action.
-The quality banter & buzz of the Scottish salmon river and the sheer magnificence of a fresh run salmon will always pare the Scottish rain into insignificance!
+Nothing beats the comradery in Scottish salmon fishing nor the buzz of building up your fly rod on a fishing day where you can sense the chances are spot on for some salmon action.
+The magnificence of the Scottish rivers and the sheer excitement and thrill of capturing a perfect fresh run salmon will always pare the Scottish rain into insignificance!